HelenHarman/AIS_Object_Tracking/README.md

 	> python runDifferentNATAndST.py

-(Note : before running the application(if you are not using OS-X) you will need to edit the application path within the python script.)
+(Note : Before running the application(if you are not using OS-X) you will need to edit the “application” path within the python script.
+The ais_config file being used by the script may also require modifying, as this contains the path to the video.)

 Dependencies include :